rodrigorivera/ML-project/README.md

 # ML-project

 This repo is for Skoltech ML course project which attempts to find the method producing the most accurate forecast for M5 Forecasting Competition.
-Standard statistical and DeepLearning methods were developed to tackle theproblem.
+Standard statistical and DeepLearning methods were developed to tackle this problem.
 The method of the most interest is GNN-RNN that was devoted to take into account hierar-chical structure of the data.

 - Exploratory_analysis.ipynb: Data hierarchical structure analysis and justification of GNN architecture choice